ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 Config file [Link](https://www.mediafire.com/file/nr93jqt7o9zzsg4/Gear_VR_Controller.dll.config_lightgun.zip/file) (if supported by the game or emulator)

-ViGEmBus not required, update the app to v2.1.12, extract the config to "C:\Program Files\Gear VR Controller" (default).
+ViGEmBus not required, update the app to v2.2.0, unzip the config to "C:\Program Files\Gear VR Controller" (default).

 Assign "Pointer reset" to Touchpad South, "Mouse left button" to Trigger, also other keys to suit the game.
 Adjust the motion pointer speed to around 8~12 in app and switch to motion pointer mode before starting game.